 Your choice of one or more certificates:

-This is a daylong workshop open to all faculty, and required for all new adjunct faculty.
+Teaching at AUC certificate - previously named the Teaching Enhancement Certificate (TEC).
+The Teaching at AUC Certificate fulfills the provost's Teaching Enhancement Initiative.
+This is a three-hour workshop open to all faculty and required for all adjunct faculty.
 This certificate includes:

 - Applying backward design and writing effective learning outcomes

 - Developing engaging lesson/session plans with the enhanced lecture session